ARM-DOE/ACT/README.rst

 https://github.com/github/renaming
 https://www.git-tower.com/learn/git/faq/git-rename-master-to-main

-For those using ACT with anaconda and pip, there will be no changes .
+For those using ACT with anaconda and pip, there will be no changes.
 If you are using a fork of ACT with GitHub under branch settings on GitHub you can rename the branch to main.

 commands to switch naming locally can be found here: https://www.git-tower.com/learn/git/faq/git-rename-master-to-main